xjchenn/youtube-looper/README.md

 ## Privacy

-YouTube Replay respects your privacy:
+Youtube Looper respects your privacy:
 - No data collection or tracking
 - All settings stored locally on your device
 - No external server communication